Thomas Chatterton Manuscript Project

 Note to self: must visit more pubs!

-So, my next post will be about this very book, which is now resting easy in a clamshell box at the Bodleian Library.
+My next post will be about this very book, which is now resting easy in a clamshell box at the Bodleian Library.

 Now, back to fate of Chatterton’s burletta ‘The Revenge’ :

-Back on the 6th July 1770, Chatterton sold his rights to ‘The Revenge’, and the six additional songs, for five English guineas (£5.5s) ; my transcript of the receipt for the sale follows :
+Back on the 6th July 1770, Chatterton sold his rights to ‘The Revenge’, and the six additional songs, for five English guineas (£5.5s) ; my transcript of the receipt for the sale follows (Meyerstein p.402) :

 However, Chatterton had to wait until 1795, 25 years after his death, for the printing in book form of ‘The Revenge’ and the six additional songs.
-(See attached image of the title page).

 The story runs as follows: